holoviz/panel/doc/tutorials/index.md

 # Tutorials

 :::{note}
-To make our tutorials engaging and meaningful we will be exploring data and developing data apps in the domain of wind turbines.
-Your instructor will be very, very passionate about wind turbines.
+To make our tutorials engaging and meaningful, we will be exploring data and developing data apps in the domain of wind turbines.
+Our instructor is very, very passionate about wind turbines.
 We hope you will have a laugh and play along.

-We believe the skills you will be getting are easily transferable to any domain including yours.
+We believe the skills you will be getting are easily transferable to any domain, including yours.
 :::

 In this series of tutorials, we'll embark on a journey to explore the world of wind turbine data and build some really cool wind turbine data apps using Panel by HoloViz.